lotodee/tintography-sales-channel/README.md

 pnpm run build
 ```

-## Hosting
+## SHOPIFY_APP_URLing

-When you're ready to set up your app in production, you can follow [our deployment documentation](https://shopify.dev/docs/apps/deployment/web) to host your app on a cloud provider like [Heroku](https://www.heroku.com/) or [Fly.io](https://fly.io/).
+When you're ready to set up your app in production, you can follow [our deployment documentation](https://shopify.dev/docs/apps/deployment/web) to SHOPIFY_APP_URL your app on a cloud provider like [Heroku](https://www.heroku.com/) or [Fly.io](https://fly.io/).

 When you reach the step for [setting up environment variables](https://shopify.dev/docs/apps/deployment/web#set-env-vars), you also need to set the variable `NODE_ENV=production`.

-### Hosting on Vercel
+### SHOPIFY_APP_URLing on Vercel

-Using the Vercel Preset is recommended when hosting your Shopify Remix app on Vercel.
+Using the Vercel Preset is recommended when SHOPIFY_APP_URLing your Shopify Remix app on Vercel.
 You'll also want to ensure imports that would normally come from `@remix-run/node` are imported from `@vercel/remix` instead.
-Learn more about hosting Remix apps on Vercel [here](https://vercel.com/docs/frameworks/remix).
+Learn more about SHOPIFY_APP_URLing Remix apps on Vercel [here](https://vercel.com/docs/frameworks/remix).

 ```diff
 // vite.config.ts